 While you should still maintain proper form while benching on the Smith machine, you don’t need to worry about dropping a loaded barbell on your face.

-Also, because you don’t have to work as hard to stabilize the weight, you can lift more on the Smith machine.
-This means that you can overload the target muscle with more weight than you can typically lift.
-And remember that your body doesn’t count plates — it only knows when a load is lighter or heavier than before.
+Plus, because you don’t have to work as hard to stabilize the weight, you can lift more on the Smith machine.
+This means that you can overload the target muscle with more weight than you can typically lift — leading to greater muscle growth.